Skip to main content

 • No active reminder context exists (the tool was called outside a reminder-triggered session)

-If the task is done or no follow-up is needed, simply don’t call follow_up_chain.
+If the task is done or no follow-up is needed, don’t call follow_up_chain.
 The chain ends naturally.

 Background fork enforcement